We're not looking to fill any positions at this time, but when we are, we'll post them here.

 When writing rules, it helps to have a logical mind.
 Any class that trains this is worthwhile.
 Law or pre-law courses in Legislation and Contracts are good preparation for rules writing.

 How do you break into the field, then?
-The short answer is: by writing magazine or blog articles on a freelance basis, and working up from there.
+The short answer is: by writing magazine or blog articles on a freelance or even personal basis, and working up from there.
 It's not the only path, but it's a sure one, provided you have the ability at all!
-We'll be happy to see your submissions for Pyramid, and who knows what that can lead to?
+When we talk to a writing candidate, we are always interested if they have a blog we can read.
+And, if you happen to be a TFT fan, we'll be happy to see your submissions for Hexagram, and who knows what that can lead to?

 We use lots of freelancers – writers, editors and artists.
 The Internet is wonderful.
 If you have reliable email and FTP capability, we can work with you no matter where in the world you are.
 Anyone interested in freelancing must know everything in our Authors' Guidelines.